 Comprehensive changes will be introduced in 2019 in order to continue fulfilling requirements of a global supply chain.

 However, as modern supply chains began to grow increasingly complex, it soon became clear that the spectrum of information—once documented as standard—was not in a position to map the ever closer links between the parties involved.
-The initial response was to define VDA upgrades, followed by the ODETTE subset (e.g., DELINS) and certain EDIFACT message types (e.g., DELFOR), which catered to the special requirements of the automobile industry.
+The initial response was to define VDA supplementary sets, followed by the ODETTE subset (e.g., DELINS) and certain EDIFACT message types (e.g., DELFOR), which catered to the special requirements of the automotive industry.

 Plausibility checks generate automatic error reports for non-valid data (VDA 4987).

 However, the latest specification catalogs issued by major market players point in a completely new direction.
 Grouped under the new VDA guidelines (e.g., VDA 4984 and VDA 4987), new scenarios are now being defined; from a technical point of view, these consist of EDIFACT formats.
 Changing from the above-listed predecessor versions to these new VDA standards, however, involves far more than the familiar format-based and semantic add-ons.
 The VDA 4987 standard is an excellent example of this.
 The real challenge during implementation is not format changes and additional data elements.
 With regard to mapping logical hierarchies, the VDA 4987 standard also offers a portfolio that important EDI players are unable to map in the form provided.